List of Di-Gata Defenders characters: Joshu

-A boy who lives in the mining village attacked by Kid Cole in "The Magnificent Two".
-He idolizes the Defenders, and spends his time practicing to be like them.
-He also tries to perform some of the Defenders' casts, like Seth' 'Spinning Doom'.
+Joshu is a boy who lives in the mining village attacked by Kid Cole in "The Magnificent Two".
+He idolizes the Defenders and spends his time practicing to be like them and performing their casts.

 When Kid Cole kidnaps him, Joshu leaves a trail of Di-Gata stones for Erik and Rion to follow.
 They rescue him and defeat Kid Cole when Brackus retakes control over Darkviper, who pushes him from his treehouse base, presumably to his death.

 Erik returns in the village in "Mel on my Mind" and is greeted by an enthusiastic Joshu, who is more than happy to give him the dakocite he needs for his stone carving.
 When Mel calls Erik, asking him how to reverse the love-effect of Azura's pet, he sends Joshu to the dojo with the cure.
 Joshu arrives during the battle between Seth and K'Tash, and the latter knocks the vial out of his hand, releasing the Dakocite dust and curing Mel, Rion, and Brackus.

 Lydia

-Sister to the Zion of Rados, Lydia betrayed her people by stealing the Heart Stone, which belonged to the Amphinigons.
-She intended to use it just for the Radosians, believing them to be the only beings on Rados worthy of the stone's energy, claiming the Amphinigons didn't deserve it because she thought they were ugly.
+Lydia is the sister to the Zion of Rados, who betrayed her people by stealing the Heart Stone, which belonged to the Amphinigons.
+She intended to use it for the Radosians, believing them to be the only beings on Rados worthy of the stone's energy, claiming the Amphinigons did not deserve it because she thought they were ugly.
 Her vehicle crashed during her escape, so she called on the Defenders for help.
 Mel, Erik, and Adam arrived to keep the pursuing party of Amphinigons from harming her, but lost the Heart Stone to them.
 Lydia them told them that her brother had been abducted by the Amphinigons, and the stone was a family heirloom.
-They travel to the Amphinigons camp (although Mel is separated from them) to steal the Stone back and save Lydia's brother.
-They succeed with the stone, but then Lydia insists they leave without her brother.
-Upon Seth's arrival, the group is then captured by the Amphinigons.
-Lydia's brother arrives with the creatures' princess, who both explain that the Heart Stone was going to be shared between the two races.
+They travel to the Amphinigons camp to steal the Stone back and save Lydia's brother, but Melosa is separated from them.
+They succeed in reclaiming the stone, but Lydia insists they leave without her brother.
+Upon Seth's arrival, the group is captured by the Amphinigons.
+Lydia's brother arrives with the creatures' princess, who explain that the Heart Stone was going to be shared between the two races.
 Lydia escapes the camp, but the Defenders and the Amphinigons outrun her.
-She threatens to destroy the Heart Stone but is fortunately stopped.
-The Heart Stone took minor damage, but was still usable.
+She threatens to destroy the Heart Stone, but is stopped.